solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 - `var_addr + length` is not in `[0, 2^64)`.
 - Compute budget is exceeded.

+All VM violations (above) are checked first, before attempting to return gracefully.

-The syscall returns `1` if the sysvar is not present in the Sysvar Cache.
+The syscall returns the following graceful codes:

-The syscall returns `2` if `offset + length` is greater than the size of the sysvar.
+- `2` if `offset + length` is greater than the length of the sysvar data.
+- `1` if the sysvar data is not present in the Sysvar Cache.

-Otherwise, the syscall writes the sysvar data to the virtual memory at `var_addr` and returns `0`.
+- `0` if the process completed successfully and the requested sysvar data was written to the virtual memory at `var_addr`.

 ### Compute Unit Usage